Pauhack/pleasant-olive/index.md

 layout: index

 ---
-# Best quality, sustainable colorants & dyes right to your door
+# Natural, sustainable colorants right to your door